An Alcohol Playland.

 Make sure to ask questions when inside the distillery, talk to the Spirit Guides and Performers.
 They all have a fascinating story to tell about the drinks or their performance, for instance, the Ball Python is named Cinnamon and the snakes live with Sabrina, one of the dancers!

 Honest opinion, if you are looking for something to do in Vegas, Lost Spirits is one of the best things I’ve ever done in the area.
 Escape the Casinos and traditional bars and head on over, it’s highly recommended.
-Considering the price of alcohol at a bar in Vegas plus the entertainment, the value of the tour feels great at $55-$65 compared to everything else in Area 15.
+Considering the price of alcohol at a bar in Vegas plus the entertainment, the value of the tour feels correct at $89.
 Our group sure was in a great mood by the end.

 Want to make a reservation to visit Area 15 and Lost Spirits Distillery?
 Head on over to their website for FAQ, tickets, and more.